Iosif Grigulevich: United States

-During the late 1940s, Grigulevich's cosmopolitan Lithuanian Karaite Argentine background made him a potential target by Stalinist authorities during the campaign against "rootless cosmopolitans", and according to his later statements during Perestroika, he was in constant fear during this time.
-In 1948, Grigulevich's Mexican-born wife was taken hostage by Soviet bosses.
-While his wife was imprisoned, Soviet intelligence officials ordered several loyalty tests from Grigulevich, who was sent to operate a dead drop for another Soviet spy, Rudolf Abel, in New York City.
-Following this, Grigulevich was ordered to smear the reputation of the orthodox Marxist historian Lev Zubok.
-After completing these tasks, Grigulevich was provided with a new espionage post in Italy.
+During the late 1940s, Grigulevich's background as a Lithuanian-born Karaite and a polyglot who had lived outside of the USSR for most of his life marked him out as a target of the Stalinist campaign against "rootless cosmopolitans".
+In 1948, Grigulevich's Mexican-born wife was taken hostage by his Soviet bosses.
+While his wife was imprisoned, Soviet intelligence officials demanded several loyalty tests from Grigulevich, who was sent to operate a dead drop for another Soviet spy, Rudolf Abel, in New York City.
+Grigulevich later declared that, during this time, he was in constant fear for his life.